HannahEmnett/InspectorBaxter/README.md

 phase 1: training
 *Note: Must be first after phase 0*
-- user says "Train" or whatever
+- user says "Baxter, learn <object 1 name>"
-   - baxter_speech pub a 1 on state.msg 1
+- baxter_speech publishes state=1 and name="<object 1 name>" on State.msg
 - master is updated of training state
 - master pub pcl_update.msg on i/pcl_req
 - proc_pc publishes pcldata.msg on i/pcl_data
 - master publishes objlist on i/obj_list (only first but stores others)
 - pick_up picks up object at centroid and lifts to user. publishes update.msg on i/master update
 - master publishes i/state as a done flag so that baxter_speech is listening
-   - User says "Can"
-   - baxter_speech pub on object name on i/state the string
 - master publishes objectlist on i/obj_list (knows to replace object and pick up next object with NEXT flag in objectlist.msg: 0 is first, 1 is pick up next)
 - master stores obj_id as ratio of height and width from i/state
-   - User says "Bottle" (the above two steps loop)
+- User says "Baxter, learn <object 2 name>" (the above two steps loop)
 - if out of objects (master will know), master publishes phase 5 on objectlist.msg on i/obj_list and state.msg on i/state

 phase 2: sort
-   - User says "Sort" (must happen after train but fetch can be first), transitions when in standby
+- User says "Baxter, sort" (must happen after train but fetch can be first), transitions when in standby
-   - baxter_speech pub a 2 on state.msg i/state
+- baxter_speech pub state=2 in State.msg on i/state
 - master is updated of sorting state
 - master publishes pcl_update.msg on i/pcl_req
 - proc_pc publishes pcldata.msg on i/pcl_data
 - master determines obj_ids internally
 - master publishes objlist on i/obj_list
 - pick_up picks up object at centroid and moves to predetermined shelf based on obj id.
 It internally stores locations of all previously sorted objects.
 Loops until everything is sorted.
 - Publishes update.msg on i/master update
 - Master publishes on i/state and i/obj_list a state of 5

 phase 3: fetch
-   - User says "Fetch" (must happen after train but sort can be first)
+- User says "Baxter, fetch <object 1 name>" (must happen after train but sort can be first)
-   - baxter_speech pub a 3 state.msg on i/state
+- baxter_speech pub state=3 and name="<object 1 name>" in State.msg on i/state
 - master is updated of fetch state
-   - User says "Fetch Can"
-   - baxter_speech pub on i/state
 - master pub on i/pcl_req
 - proc_pc receives pcl_req from master and returns on pcl_update
 - master looks through list and identifies “can” centroid
 - master pub objectlist.msg on i/obj_list (this message also includes identity), only 1 location or Nans
 - pick_up will test: if all Nans, will look in previously sorted location for objs of correct id, ELSE, will pick up at centroid provided and present to user.
 Publishes update.msg on i/master_update
-   - User says "Open"
+- User says "Baxter, open"
 - baxter_speech publishes standby state on i/state
 - master publishes standby on objectlist.msg i/obj_list and on i/state (ensures Baxter release the can to the user and returns to neutral)

 phase 4: shutdown
-   - User says "Goodbye"
+- User says either "Shut down", "Exit", or "Stop"
-   - baxter_speech pub 4 on i/state
+- baxter_speech pub state=4 on i/state
 - master pub on i/obj_list and i/pcl_req and i/state so all nodes know to close out and return baxter to neutral

 ## Master Node